wiremock/wiremock.org/_studio_docs/exploratory-testing-tutorial.md

 ## Mock API setup

 If you haven't yet created a mock API in WireMock Studio, start by doing this.
-See [Getting Started](/docs/getting-started/) for how to do this.
-Make a note of the base URL from the Settings page (any of them will do).
+Once you've created a mock API, make a note of the base URL from the Settings page (any of them will do).

 ## App setup